Skip to content

 Developing measurable learning outcomes or objectives

+Learning outcomes are core to the concept of alignment.
 A learning outcome is a simple, concise statement that tells students what they should be able to do as a result of working through your course.
 Developing measurable learning outcomes can help instructors and programs determine if learners are achieving the goals we’ve set for them.

 Here are some tools that can assist you in developing learning outcomes:

-Aligning your assignments and assessments
+Aligning your assignments, assessments, and activities

-Aligning your activities
+Aligning your use of technology

 Learning technologies offer instructors additional opportunities to create dynamic, relevant learning experiences, share information, and structure interaction for students in in-person, hybrid, and online courses.
-They can also sometimes (but not always) boost the accessibility of a course’s materials or assignments.
 But technology, in and of itself, cannot foster learning.
-The technologies you adopt need to support your larger vision and goals for the course.
-Here are some questions to guide your decisionmaking when it comes to integrating technology into your course:
+The technologies you adopt need to support your larger vision and align with your learning outcomes.

 • Does the technology add value?
 Loading up your class with lots of new technologies might seem like a good idea, but asking students to devote brainpower to learning new technologies every week may reduce the amount of brainpower they can devote to course concepts.
 Avoid choosing a complex technology where a simpler one will do and think carefully about how many new technologies you introduce in your course.